 Pennsylvania Pedestrian Accident Lawyer

-Pedestrians struck by cars or trucks are at a high risk for serious injury, because there is nothing to protect them from the force of impact during a collision.
+Pedestrians who are struck by cars or trucks are at a high risk for serious injury, as there is nothing to protect them from the force of impact during a collision.
 Pedestrian accident injuries include blunt force trauma, broken bones, brain injury, and sometimes even paralysis or death.
 Accidents involving pedestrians tend to occur most commonly at intersections and in parking lots.

-With a large support staff, and the extensive resources of a firm that's been around since 1888, our Harrisburg pedestrian accident lawyers can represent you and your recovery.
+With a large support staff, and the extensive resources of a firm that has been around since 1888, our Pennsylvania pedestrian accident lawyers can represent you and your recovery.
 We have offices in Harrisburg, Lancaster, Pottsville, Shippensburg, Wilkes-Barre, Williamsport, and York and can travel to meet you at your home, the hospital, or anywhere in the state.

 Pedestrian Laws in Pennsylvania

-- Pedestrians have the right of way when walking on sidewalks that extend across roads, alleys or driveways
+- Pedestrians have the right of way when walking on sidewalks that cross building entrances, parking structure entrances, roads, alleyways, driveways, etc.

-- If no sidewalk is available, pedestrians must remain on the shoulder or edge of the road, as far away from traffic as possible; if it's a two-way road you should walk on the left side
+- If no sidewalk is available, pedestrians must remain on the shoulder or edge of the road as far away from traffic as possible; if it is a two-way road you should walk on the left side

 - Pedestrians must yield to motorists when walking along the side of a roadway